typelead/eta/docs/0-user-guides/2-gradle-user-guide/1-basic-configuration/2-plugin-basics.md

 ### compile[SourceSet]Eta

 This task compiles the source files configured for the sourceSet with the dependencies specified in the `compileClasspath` configuration.
 Note that the `compile[SourceSet]Java` task is run before this and the output is added as a dependency when compiling.

+### repl[SourceSet]Eta

+This task loads the source files configured for the sourceSet with the dependencies specified in the `compileClasspath` configuration into the Eta REPL and allows you to interact with your code.

 ## Configuring the Compiler